game, game. repeat.

 Mediocrity Isn't Worth It

-Fri 02 September 2016 #leadership
+Fri 02 September 2016 #Leadership

 Companies and teams tend towards mediocrity over time.
 Call it entropy, call it regression to the mean…I’ve been pondering my own sins in this area lately, and I find myself wanting.